Young mother holds baby while talking to a home health nurse

 Tribal Adolescent Pregnancy Prevention

-Evaluation Staff: Weymouth (PI), Amos
+Evaluation Staff: Smith (PI), Nuñez, Amos

 Funder: U.S. Administration for Children and Families via Great Lakes Inter-Tribal Council